Peter Arnell: Career

 Arnell started his career as an intern working for Michael Graves.
 There he met Ted Bickford, and the two collaborated on a series of books about artists and architects before forming Arnell-Bickford in the early 1980s.

 Bergdorf Goodman fashion director Dawn Mello hired Arnell-Bickford to create ads for Bergdorf, and they later worked on in-store designs and promotions for Donna Karan's new clothing line.
 During his work for Donna Karan, Arnell created DKNY and its signature style, first with a black-and-white photograph of the Brooklyn Bridge, and later with DKNY's logo featuring the Statue of Liberty and the Manhattan skyline.

 By 1985, the agency's income reached $4.4 million per year, with clients including Anne Klein, Bank of America, Chanel, Condé Nast, Consolidated Edison, Ray-Ban, Rockport and Tommy Hilfiger.

 In 1993, Bickford left the company and Arnell renamed it Arnell Group.

-Arnell partnered with architect Frank Gehry on projects such as the Brooklyn Arena and the Sentosa resort and aquarium between 2006-2010.
+Arnell partnered with architect Frank Gehry on projects such as the Barclays Center and the Sentosa resort and aquarium between 2006 and 2010.

 In early 2000, Arnell sold a 55% stake in Arnell Group to Draft Worldwide, and the firm became AG Worldwide.
 Shortly after in 2001, Arnell bought back his shares from Draft and sold the entire firm to Omnicom Group (NYSE:OMC).
 In 2008, AG was hired to redesign the logo for Pepsi and Tropicana.
-For both companies, Arnell wanted to "evolve [it] to a more modern state" but both rebrands were scrapped by the companies after being poorly received by consumers.
+For both companies, Arnell wanted to "evolve [it] to a more modern state" but the rebrand for Tropicana was scrapped after being poorly received by consumers.

-He remained Chairman and Chief Creative Officer until 2011, when he left Omnicom under disputes with the company which were then settled in 2012.
+He remained chairman and Chief Creative Officer until 2011, when he left Omnicom amidst disputes with the company which were then settled in 2012.

 Arnell founded Intellectual Capital Investments (ICI) in New York City in 2011.
-In 2013, Arnell worked closely with former Prime Minister Thaksin Shinawatra to create ThaiWorks for SMEs (small and medium enterprises), artisans and OTOP's of Thailand.
-He has also worked with GNC, Digicel, Fontainebleau Resorts and Lowe’s Home Improvement.
+In 2013, Arnell worked with former Prime Minister Thaksin Shinawatra to create ThaiWorks for SMEs (small and medium enterprises), artisans and OTOP's of Thailand.
+He has also worked with GNC, Digicel, Fontainebleau Resorts and Lowe's Home Improvement.

 In 2014, Arnell's photography was showcased in Milk Gallery in New York City.

+Arnell, in his role as chief brand and design officer for Fontainebleau Development, designed the animation for the Times Square Ball for New Years' celebrations of 2024.
+The 'bow tie' design Arnell used connected the New Years event with the 70th anniversary of the opening of the Fontainebleau Miami Beach and the inaugural opening of the Fontainebleau Las Vegas hotels.

+He also was responsible for the architecture and design of the "Hall of Excellence," a museum housed in the Fontainebleau Las Vegas featuring sports memorabilia from the collections of Tom Brady and Jim Gray, which opened in early 2024.